fumbles/yamlwrangler-operator/README.md

 1. **Namespace Controller**: Watches labeled namespaces and auto-generates ConfigMaps with all deployments
 2. **ConfigMap Controller**: Processes ConfigMaps to resolve route names to full URLs for custom links
+	 - Labels deployments so the Dashboard can pick them up in the UI
 ## Features

 - **Automatic Discovery**: Label a namespace and all deployments are automatically discovered